 MNA has been a component of corrective action at RCRA and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund) sites since the 1990s.
 MNA describes a range of physical and biological processes in the environment that reduce the concentration, toxicity, or mobility of constituents in groundwater.
-For inorganic constituents, the mechanisms of natural attenuation include biostabilization, sorption, dispersion, and precipitation (USEPA 1999, 2007a, 2007b).
-MNA as a remedial alternative depends on a good understanding of localized hydrogeologic conditions and may require considerable information and monitoring over an extended period of time.
+For inorganic constituents, the mechanisms of natural attenuation include biostabilization, sorption, dispersion, and precipitation (USEPA 1999; 2007a; 2007b).
+MNA as a remedial alternative is dependent on a good understanding of localized hydrogeologic conditions and may require considerable information and monitoring over an extended period of time.
 MNA is not an approach that will lead to rapid closure of a site and is frequently used in combination with other remedies at a site.

-Where site conditions are conducive to MNA, it has the potential to provide a more sustainable, lower-cost alternative to aggressive remediation technologies such as pump-and-treat.
-The Electric Power Research Institute (EPRI) has prepared a document describing implementation of MNA for 24 inorganic constituents (EPRI 2015a).
+Where site conditions are conducive to MNA, it has the potential to provide a more sustainable, lower cost alternative to aggressive remediation technologies such as pump-and-treat.
+The Electric Power Research Institute (EPRI) has prepared a document describing implementation of MNA for 24 inorganic constituents, which include most Appendix III and IV constituents (EPRI 2015a).